KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 A pattern of **centropic expansion** and **entropic collapse**,
 of **acclivous integration** and **declivous dissolution** —
 of paths that diverge,
-yet spiral back to the same source.
+yet resolve within the same infinite field.

 ⚫ ♾ ❂ ◎ 🌳⇅